CBE 160

 Topics Covered: Process design and development, process economics, optimization

-Workload: Problem sets (for Spring 2018) have been only 1 question and are spread out throughout the semester (estimating only six during the entire semester).
-The major source of work is from the group project, which requires at least 3-6 hours of meeting a week (keep in mind Aspen will be essential for your project and its development.
+Workload: Reflection or Homework weekly.
+The major source of work is from the group project, which requires about 3-6 hours of meeting a week (depends on which stage of project your group are in).
+Aspen will be essential for your project and its development.

 When to take: Spring Senior (ideal) or Fall Senior